Hey, how much do I need to invest?

 Taking the above example only, assume you hold 40 stocks with equal weights in your portfolio.
 Then even a 50% jump in one stock will have a very minimal impact on the overall portfolio performance.
 The same will be the case with multibagger stocks that will be unable to push up the portfolio performance significantly.

-Coming to under diversification, say you have investor only in XYZ sector or is invested in just 2-4 stocks.
+Coming to under diversification, say you have invested only in XYZ sector or is invested in just 2-4 stocks.
 And, if the sector recently witnessed a few regulation changes that led to the fall in the prices of all the companies in that sector.
 Even your stock saw 40% fall.
 Isn’t that a huge risk?
 Or if one of the 2-4 stocks experiences some turbulence, it is only for you to guess the impact it would have on your overall savings, investment & your future plans.

 We’ll never be able to predict the market movement, it’s important to build a well-diversified (and not over or under) portfolio.